2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Invoice Invalid
 - Invoice Payment Settled

 If the customer has provided an Email address, these triggers can also send the information to the customer.
-Store owners can pre-fill the Subject line to make clear why this Email happened and what trigger caused it.
+Store owners can pre-fill the Subject line to make it clear why this Email happened and what triggered it.

 ![image](assets/en/67.webp)

 ### Forms

-As BTCPay Server does not gather any data, a store owner might want to add a custom form to their checkout experience; this way, the store owner can gather additional information from his customer.
-BTCPay Server Form builder consists of two parts, a visual and more advanced code view of the forms.
+As BTCPay Server does not gather any data, a store owner might want to add a custom form to their checkout experience; this way, the store owner can collect additional information from their customer.
+BTCPay Server Form builder consists of two parts: a visual and more advanced code view of the forms.

-When creating a new form, BTCPay Server opens a new window requesting basic information on what you want your new form to request.
-At first, the store owner needs to give a clear name to their new form, this name CANNOT be changed after setting it.
+When creating a new form, BTCPay Server opens a new window requesting basic information on what you want your new form to ask.
+At first, the store owner needs to give a clear name for their new form; this name cannot be changed after it is set.

 ![image](assets/en/68.webp)

-After the store owner gives the form a name, you may also toggle the switch for "Allow form for public use" to ON, and it becomes green.
-This is so the form gets used in every customer-facing place.
-For example, if a store owner creates 1 separate invoice not through his Point Of Sale, he might still want to gather the info from the customer; this toggle to ON allows for that info to be gathered.
+After the store owner gives the form a name, you may also toggle the switch for "Allow form for public use" to ON, and it will turn green.
+This ensures the form is used in every customer-facing location.
+For example, if a store owner creates a separate invoice not through their Point Of Sale, they might still want to gather information from the customer.
+This toggle allows for that information to be collected.

 ![image](assets/en/69.webp)

 Every form starts with at least 1 New form field.
-A store owner can pick what the type of field should be;
+A store owner can pick what type of field it should be.

 - Text
 - Number